5roop/SAAM_data_monitor/README.md

 # damon

-Data Monitor for SAAM pilot.
+Data Monitor for [SAAM](https://saam2020.eu/) project.

+This tool was created to visualize the data coming in during the SAAM project.

 The credentials file has been removed for publishing, so in its current form the tools are not directly usable.